Orolia2s/qualamity/README.md

 options:
   -h, --help            show this help message and exit -c CONFIG, --config CONFIG
-                        Config file to retrieve lint list from -l LOGGING_CONFIG, --logging-config LOGGING_CONFIG
+                        Config file to retrieve lint list from.
+Defaults to ".qualamity.yaml" -l LOGGING_CONFIG, --logging-config LOGGING_CONFIG
-                        Config file of the logging library -I [INCLUDES ...], --includes [INCLUDES ...]
+                        Specify a custom config file of the logging library -I [INCLUDES ...], --includes [INCLUDES ...]
                         Add folder to look for headers in -f FORMAT, --format FORMAT
-                        Output format: can be markdown, latex, json, or csv
+                        Output format: can be markdown, latex, json, github or csv.
+Defaults to markdown
 ```

 ### Example